Retrofitting Heritage Homes in Melbourne: Preserving Character, Elevating Comfort

 • Timber sub-floors & pitched roofs: Generally straightforward to insulate.

-• Flat roofs: May require partial replacement or modification.
+• Flat roofs: May require partial replacement or modification during renovations or alterations.

 3. Improve Airtightness

 Older homes lose heat through gaps.
-Solutions include airtight membranes, sealing junctions, and upgrading windows and doors.
+Airtight membranes, sealed junctions, and upgraded windows reduce energy loss.

 4. Install High-Performance Windows & Doors